Transatlantic Cruises – Everything You Need to Know & What to Expect

 How long do transatlantic cruises take?

 So How long does it take a cruise ship to cross the Atlantic Ocean?
 Transatlantic cruises can last anywhere from one to several weeks, depending on the specific route and the number of stops along the way.
-Direct transatlantic voyages offered by Cunard on the Queen Mary 2 are generally 7 days and repositioning cruises on larger ships generally take about 10-14 days often longer, as they include stops like Bermuda or the Azores.
+Direct transatlantic voyages offered by Cunard on the Queen Mary 2 are generally 7 days and repositioning cruises on larger ships generally take about 10-14 days, often longer, as they include stops like Bermuda or the Azores.

-What is the best month for a transatlantic cruise?
+the best monthS for a transatlantic cruise?

-Generally, Mid-April to late June is the calmest time with the best weather and relatively calm seas for a transatlantic cruise.
+Generally, mid-April to late June is the calmest time with the best weather and relatively calm seas for a transatlantic cruise.
 However, we’ve had incredibly lovely weather crossing in November from Barcelona to Miami.

 What time of year is the Atlantic Ocean the roughest?